Mersal: Plot

 With an overdose of anaesthesia and loss of blood, Aishu dies while the child is declared stillborn.
-When Vetrimaaran learns about this, enraged that they deceived them, he confronts Daniel, but Daniel's goons attack him.
-Vetrimaaran saved Maaran and placed him in a truck.
-He loses his memory after being struck by a glass bottle.
-Daniel reveals that he only caused the fire accident, and Vetrimaaran swears that he will pay for the misdeeds.
-Vetrimaaran fights the henchmen but gets stabbed to death.
+When Vetrimaaran learns about this, he is enraged that they deceived them and tries to confront Daniel.
+During the confrontation at the hospital, Maaran is struck by a glass bottle, falls unconscious, and loses his memory.
+Vetrimaaran, though under attack himself, manages to place Maaran safely in a truck before Daniel's men throw the seemingly stillborn Vetri into a dump.
+Vetrimaaran fights Daniel's henchmen while gravely injured but gets stabbed by Daniel who reveals that he only caused the fire accident and Vetrimaaran swears that he will pay for the misdeeds before dying.
+However, just before dying, he amputates the arm of Daniel's henchman, Kasi.
 Daniel and Arjun embezzle money from the medical services to consolidate their dictatorship over the years.
 Soon, Vetri miraculously survives, and their paternal uncle, Vadivu, takes care of him.
-Salim Ghosh then adopts Vetri and Vadivu.
-Vetri soon learns all the magic tricks to exact vengeance.
+Salim Ghosh then adopts Vetri and Vadivu who found them when he returned home after his magic show performance in Dindigul.
+Vetri soon learns all the magic tricks from Salim Ghosh to exact vengeance.
+Maaran is found by Sarala who adopted him.

 Present: Upon learning about his past, Maaran reconciles with Vetri, and they swap places.
 Vetri (who is Maaran) is in custody, and Daniel meets him in prison and contemplates misusing the medical industry for his gains.
 Meanwhile, Daniel's nephew, Sesha, tries to make a deal with Maaran (revealed to be Vetri) to shut down his practice.
 However, when they both learn the truth, Vetri slits Sesha's hand.
-Daniel rushes to Vetri's hideout.
-Vetri defeats all of Daniel's henchmen and injures Daniel.
-Vetri is hurt in the process and nearly dies.
+Daniel rushes to Vetri's hideout, where Vetri defeats his henchmen and injures Daniel.
+Though Vetri is critically wounded in the process and nearly dies, Maaran revives him via CPR.
 However, Maaran revives Vetri via CPR.
 In a fight, Maaran kills Kasi, and Vetri brutally electrocutes Daniel, killing him.
 Later, the police arrest Vetri for his role in the murders.
 Before leaving, Vetri gives a press conference justifying his actions by exposing corrupt medical practices and the embezzlement of money in the field.
-In prison, Vetri watches a news report in which, despite his efforts, another young girl had died from medical negligence.
+Maaran becomes the head of the Indian Medical Council.
+One day in prison, Vetri watches a news report in which, despite his efforts, another young girl dies from medical negligence.
 On hearing this, Vetri escapes using his magic tricks and continues his mission.
-Maaran becomes the head of the Indian Medical Council.